New Construction / UK / 2018 /

 Night-time operation – requirement for controls - KBCN1048

-Projects which operate at night-time can adapt or omit the requirement to provide controls or presence detection to align with the building’s hours of operation.
+Projects or areas of an asset which operate at night-time can adapt or omit the requirement to provide controls or presence detection to align with the building’s hours of operation.
+This could, for example, include service yards or car parks.
 The aim of this Issue is to reduce the energy use for external lighting and should not interfere with the building’s operation.

 On-site LZC – whole site shared connection - KBCN1424